lorin/systems-reading/README.md

 This page contains references to books and papers about complex systems and how they fail.
 I'm interested in how these relate to software systems, so my comments will be biased in that direction.
-In particular, the "availability" section at the bottom is specific to availability of distributed systems.
+In particular, the [availability](#availability) section is specific to high availability in distributed systems.

 Mark McGranaghan maintains a [services engineering reading list][1] with some significant overlap.